Acid Alpha-Glucosidase, Blood Spot

 Enzyme replacement therapy (ERT) improves outcome in many patients with either classic infantile onset or later onset forms of Pompe disease.
 Early initiation of treatment improves the prognosis and makes early diagnosis of Pompe disease desirable.
 Because of this, newborn screening for Pompe disease has recently been implemented in some states.
 The early identification and treatment of infants with Pompe disease has been shown to be helpful in reducing the morbidity and mortality associated with this disease.

 Since Pompe disease is considered a rare condition that progresses rapidly in infancy, the disease, in particular the juvenile and adult-onset forms, is often considered late if at all, during the evaluation of patients presenting with proximal muscle weakness and respiratory insufficiency.
 Testing traditionally required a skin or muscle biopsy to establish cultures for enzyme testing.
 More recently, molecular genetic testing of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) became clinically available.
 Determination of the enzyme activity in dried blood spot specimens can be performed in a timely fashion and provide better guidance in the decision to submit samples for further confirmatory testing by molecular genetic analysis (GAAZ / Pompe Disease, Full Gene Analysis).

 Normal >0.5 nmol/mL/hour

 Normal results (>0.5 nmol/hour/mL) in properly submitted specimens are not consistent with classic Pompe disease.
-Affected individuals typically have levels of 0.5 nmol/h/mL or less; however, some later onset cases may show higher enzyme activity.
+Affected individuals typically have levels of 0.5 nmol/hour/mL or less; however, some later onset cases may show higher enzyme activity.

-Results of 0.5 nmol/h/mL or less can be followed up by molecular genetic analysis of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) to determine carrier, pseudodeficiency, or disease status.
+Results of 0.5 nmol/hour/mL or less can be followed up by molecular genetic analysis of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) to determine carrier, pseudodeficiency, or disease status.

 Specimens exposed to heat above 25 degrees C for more than 48 hours will yield higher activity levels than properly submitted specimens.
 This may cause false-normal (false-negative) results in affected patients.

 Pseudodeficiency results in low measured GAA, but is not consistent with Pompe disease; GAAZ / Pompe Disease, Full Gene Analysis should be performed to resolve the clinical question.

 1. Chien YH, Hwu WL, Lee NC: Pompe Disease: early diagnosis and early treatment make a difference.
 Pediatr Neonatol 2013;54:219-227